How often should I wash my cashmere?

 Do not be afraid to wash your cashmere!
 We would recommend that you wash your garment after 5 wears, great quality cashmere improves with washing, over time the wonderful fluff will form on the surface that makes the cashmere so wonderfully soft and cuddly.

 The best way to wash our cashmere is in the washing machine at 30 degrees, have a look over at our how to wash cashmere for full instructions.
-Whilst you can machine wash all our cashmere sweaters, some cashmere is hand wash only, use cold water with either baby shampoo or mild detergent, , gently squeezing until it is clean.
+Whilst you can machine wash all our cashmere sweaters, some other brands of cashmere is hand wash only, use cold water with either baby shampoo or mild detergent, , gently squeezing until it is clean.
 Once it is clean, don't tightly squeeze your cashmere or stretch when wet, shake it out briefly and let it dry loose on a flat towel to air dry.

 You can also dry clean your cashmere, follow the instructions on your care label.